 Go on An adventure.

 Prepare for the trip of a lifetime.
 The MAD Trip to Cambodia is life changing.
-Meet our local NGO partner to understand the water crisis that plagues this beautiful country.
-Get your hands dirty mixing cement and building water filters.
-Then jump in a van and take in the sights as you travel off the beaten track into rural villages in Cambodia.
-Once there, you'll get a unique opportunity to see what life is like for rural Cambodians as you install the water filters you constructed.
-Spend your evenings shopping at Siem Reap's night market or trying Khmer food in Pub Street.
+Meet our local implementing partner to understand the water crisis that plagues this beautiful country.
+Get your hands dirty building water filters and travel off the beaten track into rural villages in Cambodia.
+You'll get a unique opportunity to see what life is like for rural Cambodians as you install the water filters you constructed.
 Leave the trip with an experience you'll cherish forever.

 13 - 16 June 2018